josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

 ### Task 1: Create copy pipeline using the Copy Data Wizard

-1. On your Azure Data Factory blade in the Azure portal, select **Copy Data (PREVIEW)**, under Actions.
+1. On your Azure Data Factory blade in the Azure portal, select **Copy Data (PREVIEW)**, under Actions

     ![On the Azure Data Factory blade, under Actions, the Copy data (PREVIEW) option is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image132.png "Azure Data Factory blade")